-Covid-19: Fortunately, not every person who is infected with SARS-CoV-2 falls ill.
+Covid-19: Fortunately, not every person infected with SARS-CoV-2 falls ill.
 Those who show symptoms after infection with the new pathogen suffer from the respiratory disease Covid-19, which is named after "coronavirus disease" and the year of its first appearance, 2019.

-Does a tuberculosis vaccination help against Covid-19?
+Will a tuberculosis vaccination against Covid-19 help?

 It is possible that other vaccines might be able to contribute to the protection against infection, although they were not developed against corona viruses: Tuberculosis vaccines.
 The idea behind them: Vaccinations increase the general immune defence against germs and could therefore also help people to fend off SARS-CoV-2 or at least not to fall ill with it so severely.